nayeeenaa/AdGuard-Home-custom-listening/README.md

-## See infos regarding List: https://adsblock.nayeen.info
+## See more info regarding Lists: https://adsblock.nayeen.info